surfacesyntacticud/website/content/guidelines/u/oral_language/conj_coord.md

 23	ensemble	ensemble	ADV	_	_	22	mod	_	_
 {{< /conll >}}

-For more information about coordinaiton, see the [dedicated page](../../particular_phenomena/coord).
+For more information about coordination, see the [dedicated page](../../particular_phenomena/coord).